-Scarface and everybody else influenced me heavily, “Minds Playing Tricks on me.”
-That wasn’t really the [DJ] Screw era though.
-It [90s Houston hip-hop] did have an influence on me but it really wasn’t my main influence.
-I’m talking about the screw era and even the UGK era, guys like Devin the Dude, Lil Keke and Z-Ro.
+Scarface and everybody else influenced me heavily.
+“Mind Playing Tricks on Me.”
+That wasn’t really the [DJ] Screw era, though. ['90s Houston hip-hop] did have an influence on me, but it really wasn’t my main influence.
+I’m talking about the Screw era and even the UGK era, guys like Devin the Dude, Lil' Keke and Z-Ro.

 Your latest single and video for “Peso” has really elevated you to another level.
 Tell us about that record.